georgeolson92/Ember-Message-Board/README.md

 ## Specifications

-* It can list out all questions on homepage
+* __It can list out all questions on homepage__
-    * _Example Input: user visits home page _
+    * Example Input: user visits home page _
-    * _Example Output: returns full list of questions_
+    * Example Output: returns full list of questions
-* It can add a new question
+* __It can add a new question__
-  * _Example Input: "Help!", "Sam", "I have a code issue."_
+  * Example Input: "Help!", "Sam", "I have a code issue."
-  * _Example Output: Question: Help! by Sam, "I have a code issue"_
+  * Example Output: Question: Help! by Sam, "I have a code issue"
-* It can edit questions
+* __It can edit questions__
-    * _Example Input: "Help! [nevermind, fixed]", "Sam", "I have a code issue [THANX JOE U SAVED MY LYFE"_
+    * Example Input: "[nevermind, fixed]", "Sam", "Thanks Joe you saved my life"
-    * _Example Output: Question: Help! [nevermind, fixed] by Sam, "I have a code issue [THANKS JOE U SAVED MY LYFE"_
+    * Example Output: Question: [nevermind, fixed] by Sam, "Thanks Joe you saved my life"
-* It can add an answer to a question
+* __It can add an answer to a question__
-  * _Example Input: in "Help!" question, user adds answer.
-User: "Joe", Answer content: "Here is a fix!"_
+  * Example Input: in "Help!" question, user adds answer.
+User: "Joe", Answer content: "Here is a fix!"
-  * _Example Output: displayed in "Help!" question: "Joe's answer to 'Help!'", "Here is a fix!"_
+  * Example Output: displayed in "Help!" question: "Joe's answer to 'Help!'", "Here is a fix!"
-* It can delete answers
+* __It can delete answers__
-* _Example Input: user deletes Joe's answer (the only one listed in "Help!" question)_
+  * Example Input: user deletes Joe's answer (the only one listed in "Help!" question)
-* _Example Output: No answers listed_
+  * Example Output: No answers listed
-* It can delete questions and linked answers
+* __It can delete questions and linked answers__
-* _Example Input: in "Help!" question, user adds answer.
-User then deletes the entire question._
+  * Example Input: in "Help!" question, user adds answer.
+User then deletes the entire question.
-* _Example Output: Question & listed answers deleted._
+  * Example Output: Question & listed answers deleted.

 ## Prerequisites